-Step 1: Multiply your property’s value by 80% to find the maximum amount available to borrow.
+- Step 1: Multiply your property’s value by 80% to find the maximum amount available to borrow.
 For this example, the calculation looks like: ($300,000 x 80%) = $240,000.

-Step 2: Subtract the remaining mortgage balance to find the cash available to access: $240,000 – $150,000 = $90,000.
+- Step 2: Subtract the remaining mortgage balance to find the cash available to access.
+This would be: $240,000 – $150,000 = $90,000.